MaikelChan/tsChip8/README.md

 > CHIP-8 has a descendant called [SCHIP (Super Chip)](https://en.wikipedia.org/wiki/CHIP-8#CHIP-8_today), introduced by Erik Bryntse.
 In 1990, a CHIP-8 interpreter called CHIP-48 was made for HP-48 graphing calculators so that games could be programmed more easily.
 Its extensions to CHIP-8 are what became known as SCHIP.
 It features a larger resolution and several additional opcodes meant to make programming easier.

-This complicated things a bit since, besides the extended capabilities of the SuperChip, Chip8 games can also work differently in a SuperChip capable device.
+This complicated things a bit because, besides the extended capabilities of the SuperChip, Chip8 games can also work differently in a SuperChip capable device.

 Back in the day, there was also a lack of proper documentation of some features from Chip8, so that didn't help either, since this also affected to some games that were programmed incorrectly.
 So even if a Chip8 emulator implements the specs right, it will fail to execute correctly those games, and they will only work on emulators that implement those specs also wrong.